 Plans Overview

-ChemiCloud offers three shared hosting tiers: Starter (~$2.95/mo, 1 website, 20 GB NVMe, 1 CPU, 2 GB RAM), Pro (~$3.95/mo, unlimited websites, 30 GB NVMe, 2 CPU, 4 GB RAM), and Turbo (~$4.95/mo, unlimited websites, 40 GB NVMe, 3 CPU, 6 GB RAM with advanced caching).
-All plans include cPanel, Softaculous, free SSL, daily offsite backups, Cloudflare CDN integration, free domain registration, and free website migration.
+ChemiCloud offers three shared hosting tiers: Starter ($2.49/mo intro, renews at $11.95/mo – currently 79% off – 1 website, 20 GB NVMe, 1 CPU, 2 GB memory), Pro ($3.49/mo intro, renews at $17.95/mo, unlimited websites, 35 GB NVMe, 2 CPU, 4 GB RAM), and Turbo ($4.49/mo intro, renews at $21.95/mo, unlimited websites, 50 GB NVMe, 3 CPU, 6 GB RAM with advanced caching).
+All plans include cPanel, Softaculous, free SSL, 10 daily offsite backups, LiteSpeed servers, Cloudflare CDN integration, free domain registration, and free website migration.

 Support & Reliability